List of mammals of Ireland

-There are 27 mammal species native to Ireland or naturalised in both the Republic of Ireland and Northern Ireland before 1500.
-The Red List of Irish terrestrial mammals was updated in 2019, with assessments of these 27 species.
-One species is locally extinct, one is vulnerable and 25 are least concern species.
+There are 53 mammal species native to Ireland or naturalised in both the Republic of Ireland and Northern Ireland before 1500, of which 27 are terrestrial mammals and 26 are marine mammals.
+According to the Ireland Red List of terrestrial mammals in 2019, locally, the black rat is listed as vulnerable, the grey wolf is extinct, and the remaining 25 terrestrial mammals are least concern.
 Not assessed were nine mammal species that were introduced after 1500.

-The following tags are used to highlight each species' conservation status as assessed on the IUCN Red List: